Rango305/Your-own-Crypto-Token/README.md

 Select the Injected Provider - MetaMask environment (ensure you are on the Goerli Test Network), and connect your Metamask wallet.

-Select the LW3Token.sol contract, and enter values for the constructor arguments _name and _symbol.
+Select the UpFightToken.sol contract, and enter values for the constructor arguments _name and _symbol.

 When deployed, the contract should show up under the Deployed Contracts section.
 Click the Copy Address button to copy the contract address.